 On May 15, 2023, the Company entered into warrant exercise inducement offer letters (the "May Inducement Letters") with the holders of common stock purchase warrants exercisable for an aggregate of up to 1,486,132 shares of common stock at an exercise price of \$1.41 per share issued on April 12, 2023 (the "April Warrants").
 The April Warrant holders agreed to exercise for cash April Warrants to purchase up to 1,486,132 shares of common stock in exchange for the Company's agreement to issue 2,972,264 new warrants (the "May Inducement Warrants") on substantially the same terms as the April Warrants.
 The Company received net proceeds of approximately \$1.9 million from the exercise of the April Warrants.
-Each May Inducement Warrant is exercisable at a price per share of common stock of \$1.33, which was equal to the Minimum Price (as defined by the Nasdaq Listing Rules).Each May Inducement Warrant is subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting the Company's common stock.
+Each May Inducement Warrant is exercisable at a price per share of common stock of \$1.33, which was equal to the Minimum Price (as defined by the Nasdaq Listing Rules).
+Each May Inducement Warrant is immediately exercisable upon issuance and will expire on the fifth anniversary of its issuance.
+The exercise price of the May Inducement Warrants is subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting the Company's common stock.
 The May Inducement Warrants are callable by the Company at a redemption price of \$0.50 per Inducement Warrant, provided that the resale of the shares of common stock underlying the May Inducement Warrants are then registered or may be resold under Rule 144 under the Securities Act.